AnyaMunkh/SQL-DataWrangling/README.md

 # SQL-DataWrangling

-#### In this project, I solved different kinds of questions after extracting the data from 7 different tables using JOIN and Temporary table.
-#### This project is aimed to showcase my ability query on SQL for any desired result of data from the database.
+#### In this project i aimed to showcase my ability to use SQL on extracting data using JOIN and Common table expressions, and solving difficult questions afterwards .

+##### Key highlights of the project include:
+- Extracted data from 7 different table using JOIN and CTE table.
+- Employed window function, sub query and aggregation function to get the desired result for the questions.